-I look at literally thousands and thousands of crystals every year and after all of that exposure to crystal eye candy, it’s easy to begin noticing some defining characteristics for each.
+I look at literally thousands and thousands of crystals every year.
+After all of that exposure to crystal eye candy, it’s easy to begin noticing some defining characteristics for each.

 Am I always 100% right in my ID’s?
 Probably not.
 Do I know what EVERY single stone is that I come across?
-Nope…there are always a few stumpers in the mix.
+Definitely not.

 I want to teach you how to spot the differences between crystals that, at first glance, all look alike.
 Following are some of my tips and tricks to helping you identify tumbled stones when they all are very similar color.
 These aren’t definitive, but they’re definitely helpful keys.

-Jet has a little bit more of a silvery black appearance than just a straight black color.
+Jet has a little bit more of a silvery black appearance rather than just a straight black color.
 It’s also very light weight because it’s carbon-based.
 You’ll notice its weight difference in comparison to other tumbled stones.
 It also usually has a very high polish on it depending on its place of origin.
-An exception to this rule about the highly polished surface is tibetan jet.
+An exception to this rule about the highly polished surface is Tibetan jet.
 This type of jet can have an almost matte finish.
 Tibetan jet is rarely seen in larger, rounded, tumbled stones.
-It’s typically found in flatter pieces because the nature of the material.
+It’s typically found in flatter pieces because of the nature of the material.